WICG/sanitizer-api/explainer.md

   element, then a `<script>` would be inserted.
 If no filter is configured then no filtering takes place.
 - `Document.parseHTML(string, {options})` (static method) - Creates a new
-  Document instance, and parses `string` as its content, like `DOMParser.parseFromString` would.
+  Document instance, and parses `string` as its content similar to how `DOMParser.parseFromString` would.
 Applies a filter, while enforcing an XSS-focused baseline.
 Returns the document.
 - `Document.parseHTMLUnsafe(string, {options})` (static method) - Like
   above, but it will not enforce a baseline or apply any filter by default.

+Note that while these methods are similar to `innerHTML` and `DOMParser`'s `parseFromString`, we expect some differences in addition to HTML filtering:
+For example, these new methods should support declarative shadow DOM by default.
+They will not support creation of XML documents.

 All variants take an options dictionary with a `filter` (naming TBD) key and a filter configuration.
 The options dictionary can be easily extended to accept